100 iconic moments from music history

 Apple launched its first iPod on Oct.
 23, 2001.
 It gave music fans the ability to store thousands of songs on a pocket-sized device.

 Singing competition "American Idol" debuted on Fox in June 2002, giving American viewers the chance to vote for the musician most deserving of a record deal.
-Some of the show's contestants would go on to achieve major success, including Kelly Clarkson, Carrie Underwood, and Jennifer Hudson.
+Some of the show's contestants went on to achieve major success, including Kelly Clarkson, Carrie Underwood, and Jennifer Hudson.

 Dixie Chicks slam President George W. Bush